 Over the years, my research has been supported by the American Council of Learned Societies, the American Academy in Rome, the Harvard University Center for Italian Renaissance Studies (Villa I Tatti, Florence), the Institute for Research in the Humanities at the University of Wisconsin, the National Humanities Center, the Renaissance Society of America, and the Fox Center for Humanistic Inquiry at Emory.
 Several of my publications have been awarded prizes by the American Catholic Historical Association, American Society of Church History, Sixteenth Century Studies Association, and Society for Renaissance Studies.
 I also serve on the advisory boards for the Medici Archive Project, Oxford Bibliographies Online, and Renaissance Studies.

 - Social and cultural history of Renaissance Italy

-- Women’s history in early modern Europe
+- Women and gender in early modern Europe

 - History of health and medicine in the premodern world